soluling/I18N/Library/Angular/README.md

 You can download Soluling from [here](https://www.soluling.com/Download).

-**Note!** The extract tool of Angular 9 does not extract source code strings but only strings from templates.
-An improved extract tool will most likely arrive with Angular 9.1.
+**Note!** The extract tools of Angular 9 and 10 do not extract source code strings but only strings from templates.
+An improved extract tool will arrive with Angular 10.1.

 **Note!** At the moment, Soluling is a Windows application and works only on Windows.
 However, we plan to release a web-based version soon.